2020/21 at University College Birmingham

 In any case, even if you have tested negative, you will still have to complete the self-isolation period, as symptoms can develop later and wouldn’t always be picked up by the test.

-How is University College Birmingham affected by the new national lockdown in England announced in January 2021?
+How is University College Birmingham currently affected by restrictions due to the pandemic?

 The current restrictions in England prevent anyone from having visitors to their household (except for essential maintenance) or meeting socially with members of other households, either indoors or outdoors, unless the households in question have formed a support bubble.